h-thurow/Simple-JNDI/README.md

     quantity=5
     enabled=true
 </pre>
 <p>The following pieces of Java are all legal ways in which to get values from Simple-JNDI.
-They assume that you set org.osjava.sj.root=config and that you instantiated ctxt by executing 'InitialContext ctxt = new InitialContext();'.</p>
+They assume that you set <code>org.osjava.sj.root = config</code> and that you instantiated ctxt by executing 'InitialContext ctxt = new InitialContext();'.</p>
 <ul>
 <li>String value = (String) ctxt.lookup("application1.users.admin")</li>
 <li>String value = (String) ctxt.lookup("application1.users.quantity")</li>